The mission of ONVIF is to provide and promote standardized interfaces for effective interoperability of IP-based physical security products.

 - Openness to all companies and organizations

-Since its founding by Axis Communications, Bosch Security Systems and Sony Corporation in 2008, the membership in ONVIF has grown to nearly 500 member companies in six continents.
+Founded in 2008 by Axis Communications, Bosch Security Systems and Sony Corporation, ONVIF has robust member base on six continents.
 ONVIF membership is open to manufacturers, software developers, consultants, system integrators, end users and other interest groups that wish to participate in ONVIF activities.

 ONVIF Conformant Products and Profiles